 Animal Assisted Therapy

-Bailey Wolf Sanctuary:
+Bailey Wolf Sanctuary

 “If we help heal the animals, Mother Earth will begin to heal, and when this occurs, the people will remember many things they have forgotten; those sacred spaces and places we once called home.
 This can only bring good into our lives and the lives of others”

-Clients begin their time at Song of the Wolf by completing various community service projects, which directly support the animals within the center.
+Clients begin their time at the Wolf Sanctuary by completing various community service projects, which directly support the animals within the center.
 Some of the projects the kids have completed in the past include helping to build fences and trails around enclosures as well as mulching certain areas of the property.

 In addition to these projects, teens engage directly with the wolves.
 Two to three clients enter a wolf enclosure at a time and have a chance to hand-feed the wolves.
 It is up to the wolves if and how much they would like to engage with the children on any given day.
 To conclude each session, Mary Ann, a co-owner of the center, leads a brief therapeutic group with the kids.
 During this time they have a chance to reflect on their experiences with the wolves and apply these to the greater scheme of their lives.